derfc/Canvas/README.md

 ### Pencil

-- Click and drag to draw line.
+- Click and drag to draw line

 ### Text